josema88/jmordonez-site/content/about.md

 Hey I'm Jose and I'm from Guatemala 🇬🇹, I'm techie 💻 and I love soccer ⚽️, travel 🗺🛩 and enjoy time with my family and friends ☕️🍺🌮🍕.

 I'm currently working as a Software Engineer.
-My skills are mainly on backend (Java,C#) I <3 DevOps.
-I co-founded [LaserAnts](https://www.laserants.com/).
+My skills are mainly on backend (Java, C#) I <3 DevOps.
+I co-founded [LaserAnts](https://www.laserants.com/) at the beginning of 2019.

 Also I'm the community leader at [Azure Guatemala](https://www.facebook.com/azuregt).
 I enjoy to participate in different tech communities attending to meetups and also participate as speaker.
 The last 2 years I've tried to travel outside my country more frequently so I found that I like to travel to other countries, cities and know new places and cultures.